-- 3. Nothing in paragraph 2 of this Article shall be deemed to confer on the designated airlines of one Party the right of embarking, in the territory of the other Party, traffic carried for remuneration or hire and destined for another point in the territory of that Party. - 4.
-If because of armed conflict, situations of crisis, natural calamities, or similar events, a designated airline of one Party is unable to operate a service on its normal routing, the other Party shall use its best efforts to facilitate the continued operation of such service through appropriate rearrangements of such routes.
+- 3. Nothing in paragraph 2 of this Article shall be deemed to confer on the designated airline of one Party the right of embarking, in the territory of the other Party, traffic carried for remuneration or hire and destined for another point in the territory of that Party. - 4.
+If the designated airline of one Party is unable to operate services on its normal routing because of armed conflict, political disturbances, or special and unusual circumstances the other Party shall make its best efforts to facilitate the continued operation of such service through appropriate rearrangements of such routes, including the grant of rights for such time as may be necessary to facilitate viable operations.
 This provision shall be applied without discrimination between the designated airlines of the Parties.

-DESIGNATION AND OPERATING AUTHORIZATION OF AIRLINES
+ARTICLE 3 DESIGNATION AND OPERATING AUTHORIZATION OF AIRLINES

-- 1. Each Party shall have the right to designate up to two airlines for the purpose of operating the agreed services on the routes specified in the Annex and to withdraw or alter such designations.
+- 1. Each Party shall have the right to designate one airline for the purpose of operating the agreed services on the routes specified in the Annex and to withdraw or alter such designations.
 Those designations shall be made in writing and shall be transmitted to the other Party through diplomatic channels. - 2.
-On receipt of such a designation, and of applications from a designated airline, in the form and manner prescribed for operating authorizations and technical permissions, the other Party shall grant the appropriate authorizations and permissions with minimum procedure delay, provided that: - a) In the case of an airline designated by the Portuguese Republic: - (i) It is established in the territory of the Portuguese Republic under the EU Treaties and has a valid Operating License in accordance with the law to the European Union; and - (ii) Effective regulatory control of the airlines is exercised and maintained by the EU Member State responsible for issuing its Air Operator's Certificate and the relevant aeronautical authority is clearly identified in the designation; and
+On receipt of such a designation, and of applications from a designated airline, in the form and manner prescribed for operating authorisations and technical permissions, the other Party shall grant the appropriate authorisations and permissions with minimum procedure delay, provided that: - a) In the case of an airline designated by the Portuguese Republic: - (i) It is established in the territory of the Portuguese Republic under the EU Treaties and has a valid Operating Licence in accordance with the law of the European Union; and - (ii) Effective regulatory control of the airline is exercised and maintained by the EU Member State responsible for issuing its Air Operator's Certificate and the relevant aeronautical authority is clearly identified in the designation, and - (iii) The airline is owned, directly or through majority ownership, and it is effectively controlled by Member States of the EU or the European Free Trade Association and/or by nationals of such states. - b) In the case of an airline designated by the Federal Democratic Republic of Ethiopia: - (i) It is established in the territory of the Federal Democratic Republic of Ethiopia and has a valid License and a valid Air Operator's Certificate issued in accordance with the applicable law of the Federal Democratic Republic of Ethiopia; and

-- (iii) The airline is owned, directly or through majority ownership, and it is effectively controlled by Member States of the EU or the European Free Trade Association and/or by nationals of such States. - b) In the case of an airline designated by the Republic of Peru: - (i) It is established and has its headquarters in the territory of the Republic of Peru, and has a valid Air Operator's Certificate in accordance with Peruvian law; and - (ii) Effective regulatory control of the airlines is exercised and maintained by the Republic of Peru. - c) The designated airline is qualified to meet the conditions prescribed under the legislation normally applied to the operation of international air services by the Party considering the application or applications.
+- (ii) The Federal Democratic Republic of Ethiopia has and maintains effective regulatory control of the airline; and - (iii) The airline is owned, directly or through majority ownership, and it is effectively controlled by a State Party. - c) The designated airline is qualified to meet the conditions prescribed under the legislation normally applied to the operation of international air services by the Party considering the application or applications.

-REFUSAL, REVOCATION, SUSPENSION AND LIMITATION OF RIGHTS
+ARTICLE 4 REFUSAL, REVOCATION, SUSPENSION AND LIMITATION OF RIGHTS